-The extraordinary & satiated colors of many gems enhance their aesthetic beauty while others produce extraordinary fire, birefringence or other attractive light interference.
+The extraordinary & satiated colors of many gems enhance their aesthetic beauty, while others produce extraordinary fire, birefringence or other attractive light interference.
 When mankind first picked a stone from the ground for its innate beauty rather than as a tool or weapon, this symbolized an important event in evolution.
 When this stone was given to another as a gesture of friendship or love: an unique quality of the human soul was manifested in sharing.

 Recognizing rock and mineral associations & understanding regional geology is important in a search for new gemstone deposits.
 In this search, the successful prospector must not only focus on regional geology, but also on surrounding host rocks, mineral & rock associations & geological environments.
 Like any other mineral, gemstones grow under specific physical & chemical parameters.
-Some gems have innate characteristics that allow survival during weathering, erosion, stream-transportation & placer concentration.
+Some have innate characteristics that allow survival during weathering, erosion, stream-transportation & placer concentration.
 Gems may be found in igneous, metamorphic, and/or sedimentary environments & typically are associated with specific rock types & mineral suites.
 Unlocking these characteristics & clues can lead geologists to the discovery of additional deposits.

 In general, rubies are more valuable.
 In 1998, a Burmese ruby of 15.97 carats sold at a Sotheby's auction for US$3.63 million.
-In 2005, Christie's of New York sold a near perfect 8.01-carat Burmese ruby for US$2.2 million.
-In 2011, Elizabeth Taylor's jewelry collection was auctioned by Christie's: one notably 8.24 carat ruby sold for $4.2 million.
-In 2012, the Etcetera Burmese ruby sold at a Christie's auction for US$3.3 million, an astounding $551,000/carat breaking all past records for ruby.
+In 2005, Christie's of New York sold a near perfect, 8.01-carat Burmese ruby for US$2.2 million.
+In 2011, Elizabeth Taylor's jewelry was auctioned by Christie's: one notable 8.24 carat ruby sold for $4.2 million.
+In 2012, the Etcetera Burmese ruby sold at a Christie's auction for US$3.3 million, an astounding $551,000/carat.